dotnet/csharplang/proposals/low-level-struct-improvements.md

 Detailed Notes:
 - A `ref` field can only be declared inside of a `ref struct`
-- A `ref` field cannot be declared `static`
+- A `ref` field cannot be declared `static`, `volatile` or `const`
 - The reference assembly generation process must preserve the presence of a `ref` field inside a `ref struct`
 - A `readonly ref struct` must declare its `ref` fields as `readonly ref`
-- The span safety rules for method invocation, fields and assignment must be updated as outlined in this document.
+- The span safety rules
+    - Will be updated as outlined in this document.
+    - Will take effect whenever it's determined the core library supports `ref` fields

 ### Provide unscoped
 One of the most notable friction points is the inability to return fields by `ref` in instance members of a `struct`.
 This means developers can't create `ref` returning methods / properties and have to resort to exposing fields directly.
 This reduces the usefulness of `ref` returns in `struct` where it is often the most desired.